keras-team/governance/README.md

 ## Design review process

-The Keras SIG chairs meet once a month (first Friday of the month at 1pm PT) to discuss current development directions.
+The Keras SIG meets once a month (first Friday of the month at 11am PT) to discuss current development directions.

-In addition, design review meetings focused on a specific design proposal will be set up from time to time.
+This is a public meeting open to anyone who is interested: the [agenda and notes are public](http://bit.ly/keras-meeting-notes).
+To get notifications and a calendar invitation to the public meeting, please join the [keras-meetings Google Group](https://groups.google.com/a/tensorflow.org/forum/#!forum/keras-meetings).

 Other communications are expected to happen primarily asynchronously via: